rogalbert91/recreation-gov-campsite-checker/README.md

 Feel free to submit pull requests, or look at the original: https://github.com/bri-bri/yosemite-camping

-### Differences from the original
-- Python 3 🐍🐍🐍.
-- Park IDs not hardcoded, passed via the CLI instead.
-- Doesn't give you URLs for campsites with availabilities.
-- Works with any park out of the box, not just those in Yosemite like with the original.
-- **Update 2018-10-21:** Works with the new recreation.gov site.

 ## Twitter Notification
 If you want to be notified about campsite availabilities via Twitter (they're the only API out there that is actually easy to use), you can do this:
 1. Make an app via Twitter.
 It's pretty easy, go to: https://apps.twitter.com/app/new.